 - Persons certified by competent authority as unable to read or unable to use standard printed material as a result of physical limitations.

-- Persons certified by competent authority as having a reading disability resulting from organic dysfunction and of sufficient severity to prevent their reading printed material in a normal manner.
+- Persons certified by competent authority as having a perceptual or reading disability of sufficient severity to prevent their reading standard print.

 This includes individuals who have had a qualifying disability from birth, individuals who are disabled because of medical conditions or trauma, and individuals who become disabled as they age.
 Individuals who have a temporary disability may qualify for service on a temporary basis.
 Individuals who are blind or have a physical disability and who have been honorably discharged from the armed forces of the United States receive special priority.